Omar123098/Digital-Clock/README.md

 ## What I Learned

 - Designing a clock system from scratch using digital logic
+- Sequential logic design and binary counting principles
-- Frequency generation using 555 timer
+- Frequency generation using a 555 timer (1Hz pulse)
-- Using D flip-flops to simulate T flip-flop behavior
+- Simulating T flip-flops using D flip-flops with XOR simplification
-- Binary counting and overflow detection
+- Carry and reset mechanism implementation
-- Reset logic using combinational gates
-- Decoding BCD to display on 7-segment
+- BCD to 7-segment decoding via 7447 ICs
-- Managing AM/PM toggling with clock resets
+- AM/PM toggling logic
-- Replacing flip-flop logic with decade counters for easier implementation
+- Circuit simplification techniques for breadboarding
+- Differences between simulation and physical implementation

 ---